-Tests: There will be two tests (a midterm and a final).
-Each test will be worth twenty-five percent of your final grade.
-The second test (the final exam) will not be cumulative.
-The policy for grading test problems will be similar to that of the homework problems.
-Exams will not be given outside of class.
-However, if you are involved in a school-related function, ill or are experiencing a personal crisis, then a make-up exam may be given once your circumstances have been documented (e.g., with a note from an office where you have been treated).
+Tests (250 points): There will be six mid-term tests, each worth 50 points.
+Although tests will not be given outside of class, only your best five (out of six) will count toward your final grade.
+Furthermore, if you are involved in a school-related function, then you will be permitted to take your test early.
+If you are ill or are experiencing a personal crisis, then a make-up test may be given once your circumstances have been documented (e.g., with a note from an office where you have been treated).